Divisibility questions in commutative algebraic groups: Abstract

 \section{Abstract}

-Let $k$ be a number field, with algebraic closure $\bar{k}$, and let $\mathcal{A}$ be an abelian variety over $k$ of dimension $n=2^h$, where $h\geq 0$.
-Let $p$ be a prime number and let $\A[p]$ denote the $p$-torsion subgroup of $\A$.
-We prove that for every $h$, there exists a prime $p_h$, depending only on $h$, such that if $\A[p]$ is either an irreducible or a decomposable $\Gal(\bar{k}/k)$-module, then for all primes $p>p_h$ the local-global divisibility by $p$ holds in $\A(k)$ and $\Sha^1 (k,\A[p])$ is trivial.
-In particular, when $\A$ has dimension 2 or 4, we show $p_h=3$.
-This result generalizes some previous ones proved for elliptic curves.
-In the case when $\A$ is principally polarized, the vanishing of $\Sha^1 (k,\A[p])$ implies that the elements of the Tate-Shafarevich group $\Sha(k,\A)$ are divisible by $p$ in the Weil-Ch\^atelet group $H^1(k,\A)$ and the local-global principle for divisibility by $p$ holds in $H^r(k,\A)$, for all $r\geq 0$.
+Let $k$ be a number field, let $\mathcal{A}$ be a commutative algebraic group defined over $k$ and let $p$ be a prime number.
+Let $\A[p]$ denote the $p$-torsion subgroup of $\A$.
+We give some sufficient conditions for the local-global divisibility by $p$ in $\A$ and the triviality of the Tate-Shafarevich group $\Sha (k,\A[p])$.
+When $\A$ is a principally polarized abelian variety, those conditions imply that the elements of the Tate-Shafarevich group $\Sha(k,\A)$ are divisible by $p$ in the Weil-Ch\^atelet group $H^1(k,\A)$ and the local-global principle for divisibility by $p$ holds in $H^r(k,\A)$, for all $r\geq 0$.